ENgineE777/zx-sprinter-sdk/README.md

 to 256 x 64, and again width always should be 256.
 Sprite can be draw via add_sprite call.
 Next goes 256x192 images whihc can be draw by unpack_screen call.

-Sounds sit in Sound.
-Also descriptor file snd.lst refers to your music files plus data for SFX.
+Sounds sit in Sound folder.
+Also descriptor file snd.lst in json format refers to your music files plus data for SFX.
-You can have only one c file with harcoded name main, i.e. your code resides in main.c plus headers, to compile please _compile.bat in Samples\StartProject
+You can have only one c file with harcoded name main, i.e. your code resides in main.c plus headers.
+To compile you need to call _compile.bat.

 If you don't need to run ZXMak after compile then you can remove "set runZXMak=Yes" in _compile.bat